 - 1. Buildings shall incorporate architectural features that reduce scale such as setbacks, pitched roofs, offsets, angled facets, and recesses. - 2.
 The first floor of structures adjacent to pedestrian public access-ways or street ROW shall be designed to maximize transparency, where appropriate given the type of use and its location in the shoreline. - 3.
-Building surfaces on or adjacent to the water shall employ materials that minimize reflected light. - 4.
+Building surfaces on or adjacent to the water shall employ materials that minimize reflected light.

+Topic 8: Improve consistency with citywide standards - 4.
+Building and site development shall comply with the transit support standards of TMC 13.06.511, the pedestrian and bicycle support standards of TMC 13.06.512, and the short term rental standards of TMC 13.06.575. - 3.5.
 Building mechanical equipment shall be incorporated into building architectural features, such as pitched roofs, to the maximum extent possible.
-Where mechanical equipment cannot be incorporated into architectural features, a visual screen shall be provided consistent with building exterior materials that obstructs views of such equipment. - 5.
+Where mechanical equipment cannot be incorporated into architectural features, a visual screen shall be provided consistent with building exterior materials that obstructs views of such equipment. - 4.6.
 Fences, walls, hedges and other similar appurtenances and accessory structures shall be designed in a manner that does not preclude or significantly interfere with the public's view of the water, to the extent feasible.